Olisehgenesis/farBubbles/README.md

-# farBubbles - Celo Network Token Explorer
+# Orbital Caps - Celo Network Token Explorer

-A beautiful, interactive token explorer for the Celo network with animated bubbles and multi-chain support.
+A beautiful, interactive token explorer for the Celo network with animated planets and multi-chain support.

 ## Getting Started

-This is a [NextJS](https://nextjs.org/) + TypeScript + React app that displays tokens from the Celo network in an interactive bubble interface.
+This is a [NextJS](https://nextjs.org/) + TypeScript + React app that displays tokens from the Celo network in an interactive planet interface.
 It currently supports Celo with plans to add Base, Monad, and Solana networks.

 To install dependencies: